SAP/ui5-webcomponents-react/docs/Guidelines.md

 #### Example
 ```
-fix(ui5-button): correct focus with 'tab' key
+fix(text): correct focus with 'tab' key

-The button should receive a correct focus outline
+The text should receive a correct focus outline
 when the 'tab' key is pressed.

 Fixes #42